Team orders and tandem racing? What is this, Talladega? Oh, wait.

-The 53-year-old’s streak of top-10 results goes back six races, and three of those ended up in Victory Lane.
-That’s right, Hornaday has won half of the races over the past six events and finished in the top 5 in five of those.
+The 53-year-old’s streak of top-10 results goes back six races and three of those ended up in victory lane.
+That’s right, Hornaday has won half of the races over the past six events and finished in the top five in five of those.

 This recent hot streak has put Hornaday right in the mix of this season’s championship battle, as he stands only 16 points out of the lead with three races left this year.
-The likes of the more inexperienced Austin Dillon, James Buescher, and Johnny Sauter had better watch their backs—and rearview mirrors—if they want to maintain their spot in the standings because Hornaday is on a mission.
+The likes of the more inexperienced Dillon, James Buescher and Johnny Sauter had better watch their backs — and rearview mirrors — if they want to maintain their spot in the standings because Hornaday is on a mission.

 A mission for his job.
 As you watch Hornaday close out the year, keep in mind that he currently has no ride for next season.
 So not only is he racing for a championship, he’s racing for a ride and, more importantly, a sponsor.
 How’s that for motivation?

-*Kasey Kahne* – Whatever Kahne and his team have hit upon recently, it goes without saying that it has worked well for them.
-Kahne hasn’t finished outside of the top 5 in the last four races, though surprisingly they have led only four laps (all at Talladega).
+Kasey Kahne – Whatever Kahne and his team have hit upon recently, it goes without saying that it has worked well for them.
+Kahne hasn’t finished outside the top five in the last four races, though surprisingly they have led only four laps (all at Talladega).

-However, “Smoke” is still very much a part of this championship hunt, and if he can knock out a few more top 5 and top 10 results in the next four races, he can go from dark horse to champion.
+However, “Smoke” is still very much a part of this championship hunt, and if he can knock out a few more top five and top-10 results in the next four races, he can go from darkhorse to champion.